More Than Postpartum Depression: a Breakdown of All Perinatal Mood & Anxiety Disorders

 • Waxing and waning (feel normal for stretches of time between the above symptoms)

-• *mom does not recognize that these actions/thoughts are unhealthy
+• *Mom does not recognize that these actions/thoughts are unhealthy

-Start Receiving Postpartum Support in St. Louis, MO or Chicago, IL
+Get Postpartum Support in St. Louis, MO

 Reach out to Marble Wellness!
-Our Client & Project Coordinator will be your first point of contact.
+Our Client Care Coordinator will be your first point of contact.
 She’ll get you set up with a good match for your on our team, and talk first appointment details.
 Meet with one of our Therapists for Moms!
 We have members of our team who are specifically trained in Maternal Mental Health, including Perinatal Mood & Anxiety Disorders.
 They will help you target specific ways to start feeling like yourself again!
 Start to live happy and calm again!
-Whether it’s in-person, online, or park therapy, you and your therapist will use their skills and your strengths to help you start to live the life you’ve been longing for.
+Whether in-person, online, or park therapy, you and your therapist will use their skills and your strengths to help you start to live the life you’ve been longing for.

 Other Services at Marble Wellness